3-5-2008 Bought Thought thread - SPOILERS

 JUSTICE LEAGUE: THE NEW FRONTIER SPECIAL: Ah, the realities of the market.
 DC has a DTV of the same name out and so pushed this out to capitalize.
 Yeah, it has more Cooke stories regarding that tale but the end purpose is to score some quick bucks while the iron is hot and to give an excuse to make another ABSOLUTE edition of DC:NF that will probably cost $5 more.
 For that purpose, charging $5 for this special seems a bit excessive, and the odd thing about prices these days is how there is no middle ground; if it needs to be more than $2.99, it has to be $3.99, and not $3.25, $3.50 or even $3.89.
 And if that isn't enough, $4.99, and so on.
 Marvel does this too but I am just commenting on it here.
 When a comic book costs as much as a pack of collectible card games, kids will chose the cards every time.
 But methinks both companies have abandoned the fight for new readers and are sucking the old.
 While the story the DTV was based on was called DC: THE NEW FRONTIER, the special has the title from the cartoon, even if the average buyer will not venture into a comic store and pluck down $5 for this.
 Only the comic fans will.

 Anyway, the first page intro from Rip Hunter is cute and offers up the right tone.
 The first story is all Cooke & Co. and details how the Superman/Batman brawl was faked in the 50's, and how Wonder Woman actually kept the pair from killing each other for real (as well as how Batman got that "$70,000 sliver of meteorite" to use against Kal).
 It is the highlight of the special for me.
 Dave Bullock draws the Robin/Kid Flash story and it is fun but nothing terribly exceptional, and I thought the WW/Black Canary story was pointless.
 It also has some pre-production art from the DTV and that is alright.
 But that first story is what drew me in.
-Some people feel that DC:TNF is overrated and while it may be sometimes, I still enjoyed the bad place out of it and the DTV was a labor of love, albeit a flawed one due to the short running time.
+Some people feel that DC:TNF is overrated and while it may be sometimes, I still enjoyed the hell out of it and the DTV was a labor of love, albeit a flawed one due to the short running time.
 This was also a fun special, but it would have been just as fun at $4.50 or something.

 LOGAN #1: Or, Vaughan wanting to write something for Marvel that people will actually READ.
 It seems his highest selling comics have been ULTIMATE X-MEN and BUFFY, while his RUNAWAYS run needed digests to save it and the casual buyer foolishly ignored his DOCTOR STRANGE: OATH series (which was a better pitch for a Strange ongoing than any appearences in NA from Bendis).
 Sure, there is a story here and it is told well enough, but this first third of it is hardly anything I haven't read from a Wolverine story before.

 You've probably read it, too.
 Logan remembers something from his past, in this case the 40's during WWII.
 He comes across a woman who he sleeps with who will ultimately die.
 He comes across allies and/or enemies that will be deathly important in this story and then have a 50% chance of never being seen again, mostly because Logan will murder them, or they'll otherwise die.
-It involves a lot of exposition about Logan talking about himself and the drawbacks of immortality and then being a bad-ash and stunning people.
+It involves a lot of exposition about Logan talking about himself and the drawbacks of immortality and then being a bad-ass and stunning people.
 I can't even begin to rattle off all the stories from various ongoings, or mini's, or one-shots that all had this same exact plot line.
 To put it mildly, what BKV has written here so far is ANYTHING but original, at least for this character.
 There is the off chance that within the next 2 issues Vaughan will think of something, ANYTHING that hasn't been done before in a Wolverine story, but I really doubt it, even from a talent like his.

 That said, what Vaughan does do is tell that basic story well enough, with good art from Eduardo Risso.
 He can draw the costume stuff to the WWII stuff to the Japanese landscape and it all looks good.
 Sure, Vaughan mentions how THIS is somehow different because Logan now has his memories back, but even that angle has been done to death right now (see: WOLVERINE ORIGINS).
 In many ways this is a fine enough story, hitting all the beats of a good Logan story that has the unfortunate reality of being but one of about 200 stories like this that have been done before.
-But, I guess with two solo titles that involve the Angel of Death and Way's guitared origin storylines, maybe people need a basic Logan adventure, that offers no surprises but is by-the-book Wolverine formula, not unlike FIREBREAK was (although I'd argue it had a unqiue quirk to it).
+But, I guess with two solo titles that involve the Angel of Death and Way's ******ed origin storylines, maybe people need a basic Logan adventure, that offers no surprises but is by-the-book Wolverine formula, not unlike FIREBREAK was (although I'd argue it had a unqiue quirk to it).
 If you're too busy to go find some trades of 90's Wolverine stories and pick one at random, this offers much the same thing from the character.
 I see no reason why this is MK and why I need to pay $3.99 for it.
 It has nothing that a normal 616 comic couldn't have, and it reaks of price-gouging because this is Vaughan on Wolverine.
 But it doesn't deserve to outsell THE OATH, but it will.
 At least Vaughan is still quite readable even when he sells out and goes by the basics on a franchise, and that I guess is a talent unto itself.
 Still, damn, RUNAWAYS is drownin' here!

 MOON KNIGHT #16: Hmm.
 I'm still on MOON KNIGHT but it really doesn't "jazz" me like some other books, and at times feels like "Grim Hero 101", only it benefits from Marc being outright loco for Khonshu, who provides some much-needed dark humor.
 Texeira seemed to be rushing a but to me as sometimes the characters blend together too much and Benson at least is less decompressed than Huston was on scripts, although Slott he isn't.
 Khonshu continues to goad Marc into being a more brutal avatar when he continues to straddle that fine line between vigilante and barbarian, and the media is putting more pressure on why he is a Registered Hero.
 Granted, we've known this for 2 issues and no movement on this plot point comes.
 MK's status quo during CW was awkward at best and this seems like an attempt at catch-up, but it needs to be more fast-paced.
 Meanwhile, Carson Knowles, an ex-MK villain, is out on parole, but can't make ends meet and has to bribe a corrupt parole officer, so he snaps and decides to murder him, then kill his "friend" Killer Shrike in the hospital and frame Marc for the murder.
 He also appears to be talking to someone else and one wonders if Khonshu is now seeing Knowles as a better avatar, or plans to pit Marc against him.
-Granted, the "Khonshu organizes some dark crap to get Marc to go bad-ash" was done in the first arc and that would be cyclical.
+Granted, the "Khonshu organizes some dark crap to get Marc to go bad-ass" was done in the first arc and that would be cyclical.
 Knowles is even getting closer to Marlene, Marc's ex and now "friend with benefits", as Frenchie all but wants to cut Marc out of his life to spare him and his new boyfriend pain.
 Knowles at least is a better rogue than Midnight was (he was annoying) but in some ways this is a clear example of a middle-of-the-road book for me.

 By the end of this arc I may be done, if it isn't canceled by then.
 The goal was to get MK back in the A-League and this title has failed.
 The only thing that seperetes him from Batman & Daredevil is his insanity/religion, and while that is more than the 90's, it ain't much.